In case your time is short

 Change is a constant in almost every IT environment, so processes have to change, too.

-Because the NOC engineers are the ones using these processes every day, they’re usually the first to notice something is out of date, broken, or changed.
-In that way, runbook maintenance is always reactive to some degree, so an open line of communication to make sure changes are made is key.
+Because the NOC engineers use these processes every day, they’re usually the first to notice something is out of date, broken, or changed.
+Runbook maintenance is always reactive to some degree, so an open line of communication to ensure changes are made is key.

 NOC engineers should be invited to pass observed changes off to those responsible for runbook management and have an easy way to do so.